aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/pdf417-family/pdf417-compact-card/_index.md

 {{% alert color="primary" %}}[Read](https://products.aspose.app/barcode/recognize/pdf417) and [Generate](https://products.aspose.app/barcode/generate/pdf417) PDF417 barcode online.
 You can test the quality of ***Aspose.BarCode*** functionality and view results.{{% /alert %}}

 ## **Overview**
 Compact PDF417 (also known as Truncated PDF417) inherits main features from the PDF417 standard.
-This symbology can be useful in cases when space considerations are crucial and barcode image damage is unlikely.
-In safe environments (e.g. an office), it is possible to use PDF417 barcodes in which the right row indicators are omitted and the stop pattern is reduced to one-module-width bar.
+This barcode type can be useful in cases when space considerations are crucial and barcode image damage is unlikely.
+In safe environments (e.g. an office), it is possible to use PDF417 barcodes in which right row indicators are omitted and the stop pattern is reduced to a single one-module bar.
 This configuration allows descreasing the amount of supporting symbols from 4 codewords to 2 codewords per row, achieving a sort of a trade-off between reading performance and damage resistance.

 <p align="center"><img src="compactpdf417.png" alt="Compact PDF417 Barcode"></p>